 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This amendment builds on the existing capabilities of 802.15.4 and extends the PHY and MAC enabling a wider set of interoperable radio based distance measurements techniques.
-No other 802 standard addresses the exchange of range information consistent with the needs of 802.15.4.
+This amendment builds on the existing capabilities of IEEE 802.15.4 and extends the PHY and MAC enabling a wider set of interoperable radio based distance measurements techniques.
+No other IEEE 802 standard addresses the exchange of range information consistent with the needs of IEEE 802.15.4.

 Technical Feasibility